A personal story

 Here is Kelly’s story of influenza; how it took the life of her mother when she was a baby, how it affected her when she caught it herself a few years ago, and how it is still impacting on her life today.

 People have more questions and concerns about influenza and its vaccine than almost any other vaccine preventable disease.
-Here is a summary of the facts;
+Here is a brief video summarising the facts;

 - Can and does cause serious disease and even death in otherwise healthy, fit, young people.